Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 1) Peptic ulcer.
 Data.
 Manifestations.

-Peptic ulcer disease (gastric ulcer, duodenal ulcer) is a disease, the main manifestation of which is the presence of an ulcer in the stomach or duodenum.
+Peptic ulcer (stomach ulcer, duodenal ulcer) is a disease the main manifestation of which is the presence of an ulcer1 in the stomach or duodenum.

-Among the population, the spread of peptic ulcer reaches 7-10%.
-The ratio of stomach ulcers and duodenal ulcers is 1:4.
+Among the population, the prevalence of peptic ulcer disease reaches 7-10%.
+The ratio of gastric ulcers and duodenal ulcers is 1:4.
 It is more common in men aged 25 - 50 years.

 Etiology and pathogenesis